 MahanyLaw – America’s Stockbroker Fraud Lawyers

-[Most shale bond investment loss cases handled on a contingent fee basis.
+[Most gas and shale bond investment loss cases handled on a contingent fee basis.
 Minimum loss generally $250,000.
 Some exceptions may apply.]